colinnuk/open-meteo-dotnet-client-sdk/README.md

 - Using OpenMeteo with an API key
 - dotnet 8 (and above)
 - Specific client library Exceptions can be thrown
-- Possible to register any custom logger in the Client SDK via the `IOpenMeteoLogger` interface

 ## 🔨 Installation/Build